srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     10/25/2019 6:10:19 PM > Sending message: {"temperature":25.77350195766124,"humidity":67.27347029711747}
     ```

-## Exercise 4: Verify Telemetry Stream sent to Azure IoT HUb
+### Task 3: Verify Telemetry Stream sent to Azure IoT HUb

-In this exercise you will use the Azure CLI to verify telemetry sent by the simulated device is being received by Azure IoT Hub.
+In this task, you will use the Azure CLI to verify telemetry sent by the simulated device is being received by Azure IoT Hub.

 1. Run the following command in the **Azure Cloud Shell** (or a different command-line window), to view a stream of the event messages being sent to the Azure IoT Hub endpoint by the Simulated Device.